 A number of periodicals offer coverage of specific topics related to art and cultural property law.
 These titles are listed at right.
 To access most of the electronic titles, you must be on a Loyola campus terminal, or have a valid Loyola user ID and password for remote access.
 Note that many general topic law reviews and journals publish articles on art and cultural property law.
 The texts of law reviews and journals are available in Westlaw, LexisNexis, and HeinOnline, which are all subscription databases.
-The subscription database, LegalTrac, provides indexing of many legal publications, and offers some in full text.
 Please see the "Databases" tab for further information on subscription databases.

 SSRN is an electronic repository for international social sciences scholarship that includes the Legal Scholarship Network (LSN).
 Thousands of downloadable abstracts, working papers, and published papers are available without charge.
 Materials may be dowloaded anonymously or with an individual login/password (free).